XeniaOhmer/language_perception_communication_games/README.md

 All results can be found in the 'results.zip' folder of the associated OSF project.
 In case you would like to run the analyses, download and unzip them, then move them into the main directory of the repository.
 (We separated them because they add up to ~3GB.)

-The different subfolder contain the following results:
+The main results are in these subfolders:
 * language_emergence_basic: influence of perception on language / evolutionary analysis
 * language_learning_train_vision: influence of language on perception, language learning scenario
 * language_emergence train_vision: influence of language on perception, language emergence scenario
 * language_emergence_color_irrelevant, language_emergence_shape_irrelevant, language_emergence_scale_irrelevant: control simulations (see evolutionary analysis results)

+Results presented in the supplementary material are in these subfolders:
+* language_learning train_vision_no_classification: influence of language on perception without classification loss, language learning scenario
+* language_emergence_train_vision_no_classification: influence of language on perception without classification loss, language emergence scenario
+* language_emergence_2senders-2receivers: influence of perception on language with 2 senders and 2 receivers
+* language_emergence_train_vision_2senders-2receivers: influence of language on perception with 2 senders and 2 receivers, language emergence scenario
+* language_emergence_flexible_role: influence of perception on language with flexible-role agents
+* language_emergence_train_vision_flexble_role: influence of language on perception with flexible-role agents, language emergence scenario

-These results are analyzed using the jupyter notebooks in the main directors:
+These results are analyzed using the jupyter notebooks in the main directories:
 * label_smoothing_analysis: analyze the effects of label smoothing on the CNN representations for different conditions
 * training_analysis: analyze training and test rewards
 * three_way_entropy_analysis: show that an entropy analysis of the sender side (input objects - messages) is symmetric to an entropy analysis of the receiver side (messages - selected objects), which is why we only analyze the sender.